Salt Lake City, Utah

-We recently approved $1.5 billion investment (100 per cent basis) to continue production at Kennecott.
+We approved $1.5 billion investment (100 per cent basis) to continue production at Kennecott in 2019.
 The investment over the next six years will extend our operations at Kennecott to 2032.

 The investment will further extend strip waste rock mining and support additional infrastructure development in the second phase of the South Wall Pushback project, to allow mining to continue into a new area of the ore body and deliver close to one million tonnes of refined copper between 2026 and 2032.